michaeloliver121/MART120-HW/FinalProject/ReadME.md

 Like I said above, I have not started yet since I had a major surgery and have been in recovery since then.
 I should be up and running again by hopefull wednesday, but regardless I'll be recovering for about a month or so living off of meds for the time being.

 I will keep this updated with any new info in the timeline if stuff changes.

+- Drew celestial bodies in Procreate.
+- Took them into Photoshop and removed backgrounds for PNG.
+- learned more about arrays
+- learned more about editing array elements like shifting, classes, and constructors (game changer)
+- learned more but struggled a bit with tooltips.
+I would have liked to cover this a bit more in class if possible.
+- Coolest part to me was drawing my own images and importing them into this.
+Something weirdly engaging/fulfilling about bringing everything together.